Geography of Guinea-Bissau

 The geography of Guinea-Bissau is that of low coastal plains bordering the Atlantic Ocean.
 The country borders Senegal in the north and Guinea in the southeast.

 Terrain and ecology

 The terrain of Guinea-Bissau is mostly low coastal plain with swamps of Guinean mangroves rising to Guinean forest-savanna mosaic in the east.
 A recent global remote sensing analysis suggested that there were 1,203km² of tidal flats in Guinea-Bissau, making it the 28th ranked country in terms of tidal flat area.

+Around 66 million years ago, an asteroid impact occurred 400 km of the west-African coast.
+The 2022 discovered Nadir buried Crater has a diameter of 9 km.
+The impact caused an earthquake of 6.5 magnitude and created a 1 km high tsunami.
+The combined forces could be an explanation for the extremely scarred coastline of Guinea-Bissau.